vatnz-dev/sops/docs/terminal/ctma.md

 --8<-- "includes/abbreviations.md"

 !!! note "Christchurch Procedures"
-    The CTMA procedures build upon information already contained in the [NZCH Aerodrome Procedures](../aerodromes/Class-C/nzch.md), and any Controller logged on to CTMA should be familiar with those procedures.
+    The CTMA procedures build upon information already contained in the [NZCH Aerodrome Procedures](../aerodromes/Class-C/nzch.md), and any Controller logged on to CTMA shall be familiar with those procedures.

 ## Positions